-I developed this recipe for a client, a couple years ago, and we still enjoy serving it to unexpected little guests.
+I developed this recipe for a client, a couple of years ago, and we still enjoy serving it to unexpected little guests.
 It is a fun recipe that you can even get the kids involved with making.
 I took our favorite meatball recipe which is made with a combination of ground beef and pork.
 I added an olive to create the eery eyeball.
-The blood is a reduction of tomatoes, a little red wine (don’t worry the alcohol burns off and you will not have tipsy kids) to add depth to the color and some balsamic to add a bite of sweetness.
-The slippery worms are merely fresh cooked pasta that has been tossed with a little olive oil.
+The blood is a reduction of tomatoes, a little red wine (don’t worry the alcohol burns off and you will not have tipsy kids) to add depth to the color and some balsamic to add a bit of sweetness.
+The slippery worms are merely freshly cooked pasta that has been tossed with a little olive oil.
 Don’t forget to serve with a side of monster brains.

-Recipe: Bloody Eyeballs with a Side of Worms
+Bloody Eyeballs with a Side of Worms

 **makes 24 small eyeballs

 Mix everything together in a large mixing bowl.